Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

 To illustrate the different interfering pathways, consider the case of forward scattering ($\theta_s$ = 0), as shown in Figs.~\ref{Channels_Interference_scheme}a and ~\ref{Channels_Interference_scheme}b.
 For the two possible choices of outgoing photon polarizations ($\boldsymbol{\epsilon_1}, \boldsymbol{\epsilon_2}$ ), non-zero elastic scattering occurs only when $\boldsymbol{\epsilon} = \boldsymbol{\epsilon_{in}}$.
 By examining the different interfering pathways, it is clear that for this polarization configuration there can be interference for only two of the four possible final electronic states ($1s2p_{0}^{-1}$ and $1s^{-1}2p$) as the resonant fluorescence contribution to the other final states $1s2p_{+1}^{-1}$ and $1s2p_{-1}^{-1}$ are zero (Fig.~\ref{Channels_Interference_scheme}b).
-Similarly for orthogonal scattering $\theta_s$ = $90\degree$, it can be seen that interference for all the final states is possible for the choice of polarization, as shown in Fig.~\ref{Channels_Interference_scheme}c and Fig.~\ref{Channels_Interference_scheme}d.
-For the special cases of orthogonal scattering $\theta_s$ = $90\degree$ and $\phi_s = 90\degree, 270\degree$ (Fig.~\ref{Channels_Interference_scheme}e), there occurs no elastic scattering for any choice of outgoing photon polarization and hence no interference, making it the ideal angle for measuring pure resonance fluorescence.
-It turns out that the angular distribution of the total coherent differential cross section depends on the initial state of the Ne\textsuperscript{+} atom and in particular the difference in the angular distribution between the coherent sum and incoherent sum is a consequence of the degenerate superposition in the initial state.
-Also, the phase difference between the two channels for a given final state depends on the probability amplitude of the states participating in the Rabi dynamics.
-Further details on the phase difference between the two channels is presented in the Appendix~\ref{App_phasediff}.
+Similarly for orthogonal scattering $\theta_s$ = $90\degree$ (Figs.~\ref{Channels_Interference_scheme}c and \ref{Channels_Interference_scheme}d), it can be seen that interference for all the final states is possible for the choice of polarization, shown in Fig.~\ref{Channels_Interference_scheme}d.
+For the special cases of orthogonal scattering $\theta_s$ = $90\degree$ and $\phi_s = 90\degree, 270\degree$ (Fig.~\ref{Channels_Interference_scheme}e), there occurs no elastic scattering for any choice of outgoing photon polarization and hence no interference, making it the ideal angle for measuring pure resonant fluorescence.
+The phase difference between the two channels for a given final state depends on the probability amplitude of the states participating in the Rabi dynamics.
+Further details on the phase difference between the two channels is discussed in the Appendix~\ref{App_phasediff}.